heimdallrj/x-in-a-nutshell/python/python-for-non-programmers.md

 * Prior programming experience is not necessary, but it can help to put these topics in perspective

 ## Course Outline
-Note: the course material contains much more information than what is covered in class, but will serve as a useful reference to the learner going forward.

 ### An introduction to Python
 - Introduction to Python